Will-Griffiths-Ireland/Journee/README.md

 * Full encrption of all user journal and profile information
 * Ability to search users based on their description words
 * Ability to follow other users and have a dedicated page view of their pages, while keeping the experince passive and unintrusive
+* Profile can set preference for color and font

+## Media

+* A few headshots were used from www.pexels.com during testing
+* All others photos are my own work
+* Johnny 5 rights are with Spyglass Media Group (just a bit of fun for testing)
+* The Quill logo was created from a free icon in MS Powerpoint

 ## Credits & Acknowlegements

 * Code Institues Learning Material
 * [Daisy McGirr's](https://www.youtube.com/@IonaFrisbee) really relaxed and informative tutorials
 * [Tech With Tim's](https://www.youtube.com/@TechWithTim) huge catalog of really easy to digest tutorials
+* Bootstraps documentation and examples (JS was used per bootstrap instructions)